 And so the search began, but rather than developing an understanding, I soon felt confused about what dyslexia was.
-Most websites were really dry, full of jargon and over-complicated descriptions.
+Most websites were dry, full of jargon and over-complicated descriptions.
 The information was gloomy and depressing, making me even more anxious about the journey ahead of us.

 About 1 in 10 people have dyslexia, it is genetic (not because of poor parenting), and you often find it runs in the family.

-The six common abilities are:
+The six natural abilities are:

 To learn any information, it has to go through your short-term memory first.
 Dyslexics can have short-term memory difficulties, which means they find it hard to remember symbols, pictures, words or sounds.